anonymousGithub2022/DeciX/readme.md

-The design overview of *CodeGenExp* is shown in the above figure.
+The design overview of *DeciX* is shown in the above figure.
-At a high level, *CodeGenExp* includes four main steps: (i) causal input preparation, (ii) causal graph construction, (iii) graph weight computation, and (iv) weight decomposition.
+At a high level, *DeciX* includes four main steps: (i) causal input preparation, (ii) causal graph construction, (iii) graph weight computation, and (iv) weight decomposition.
 For the detailed design of each step, we refer the readers to our paper.

 ## File Structure